How to use the products in the PavePad series – 10 Rules of Thumb

 Get as close to the capping and outer edges as possible to avoid gaps.
 If there are big gaps then adapt your PavePad, so the distance to the wall becomes as small as possible.
 If you still have gaps, close the gaps from the side or the bottom with gutter guards.
 This way, you avoid dirt and leaves gathering under your deck.
 Basically: Either customize the tiles/planks or customize the PavePad to the surroundings.

 As far as possible, avoid cuts in the outermost row, push them into the second row.
 It goes without saying – a smaller surface is lighter, more unstable, and more likely to shake under external load.
-Ask yourself “Where do I want to enjoy the view on my roof terrace?”
-It is often standing along the edge with your arms resting on the guard.
+"Where do I want to enjoy the view on my roof terrace?"
+Ask yourself It is often standing along the edge with your arms resting on the guard.
 Therefore, the outer edges must be strong and stable.

 Make it easy to find drains for future users.
 Over time, some dirt may accumulate under the coating.
 Make it possible to find drains for inspection by using metal grating, or a different color or type of stone.
 Also, do not compromise on the minimum padding height: PavePad 15 mm, so the drain is accessible.